typedb/typedb-docs/10-query/01b-pattern-negation.md

 ```

 Please note the explicit addition of the `node` types in the body of the rule.
 This is to to ensure the boundedness condition
-is satisfied as well as to maintain the expected meaning of `unreachable` relation.
+is satisfied as well as to maintain the expected meaning of the `unreachable` relation.

 ## Monotonicity of reasoning with negation

-In this subsection we will address an important property of reasoning being the monotonicity property.
+In this subsection we address an important property of reasoning - the monotonicity property.
 We say that reasoning is monotonic if previously derived facts remain true upon addition of new knowledge.
-Up to this point Graql reasoning was monotonic.
-However with
+Without employing pattern negation in rules, Graql reasoning is monotonic.
+When pattern negation is used in rules however, this property no longer holds.
+Preserving monotonicity property is not strictly necessary or required, however it is important to be aware of the consequences of non-monotonic reasoning
-the addition of pattern negation this property no longer holds.
-We can illustrate this fact in a popular example:
+and how it possibly affects querying.
+We can illustrate this with a popular example:

 Let's start with our knowledge to be the following: